 Different arrangements are needed for these categories, especially if the research is being undertaken at more than one NHS Organisation.
 These arrangements are outlined in the HR Good Practice Resource Pack.

-A Research Passport is basically an application form, it is not a form of approval to access the NHS.
-Researchers can either apply for a project-specific or multi project passport (which is valid for 3 years) using the Research Passport Application form.
+You can either apply for a project-specific or multi project passport, both of which are valid for 3 years, using the Research Passport Application form.

-Researchers wishing to work within Primary Care NHS Organisations should contact CRN West Midlands Primary Care Study Support team via their generic email account firstname.lastname@example.org - via this route you will receive the relevant forms/information to complete the documentation you required for research passports/Letters of Access/Honorary Research Contract/Study Appendices - it is the responsibility of each researcher to apply for their own RPs/LOAs/HRCs/Appendices etc and keeping them up to date and notifying the WM CRN of any changes.
+You should contact the CRN West Midlands Primary Care Study Support team via their generic email account email@example.com.
+Via this route you will receive the relevant forms/information to complete the documentation you require for research passports/Letters of Access/Honorary Research Contract/Study Appendices.
+It is the responsibility of each researcher to apply for their own RPs/LOAs/HRCs/Appendices etc, keeping them up-to-date and notifying the CRN of any changes.

-The Local Clinical Research Network Team will be able to advise researchers which type of passport will be most suitable for each researcher and will also specify what pre-engagement checks are required as part of the research passport application.
+The Local Clinical Research Network Team will be able to advise you which type of passport is most suitable for your and will also specify what pre-engagement checks you are required to have as part of the Research Passport Application.

 Disclosure and Barring Service (DBS) checks

 If a DBS check is required more information about the procedure can be accessed via the Disclosure and Barring Service (DBS) web page.

 - Staff must complete the Occupational Heath Form and submit to Occupational Health, Dorothy Hodgkin Building for assessment.

 - Students must complete the Student Occupational Health Form and the Medical Questionnaire and submit both documents to Occupational Health, Dorothy Hodgkin Building for assessment.